 - Verification of immunizations submitted on provided form.

 - Three letters of recommendation (professional and academic) submitted on provided form.

 - Validation of the number of hours of nursing practice completed post-baccalaureate as part of a supervised academic program submitted on provided form.*

 - Current curriculum vitae.

-- Written essay addressing your goals related to doctoral education in nursing, including description of a practice research interest.
+- Written essay addressing your goals related to doctoral education in nursing, including description of a practice problem you would like to impact.